elucian/bee/syntax/structure.md

 ### Driver
 There is one single driver file for one application.
 This file has #module.role = "driver".
 You can interrogate any of module attributes using comparison operators.
 A driver has the role to lead the application main functionality.

-A driver can define global variables, application menu and can connect to a database.
-When a driver is terminated the application stop.
+A driver can define system constants, variables, application menus, database connections and such.
+When a driver is terminated the application stop running.
 Usually a driver terminate with keyword: _over_ or _halt_.

 ### Aspect
+An application architect can separate system concerns in multiple aspects.
 One aspect is a module located in _"src"_ folder.
-A driver can _play_ an aspect with parameters and capture the results after driver execution.
-An application architect can separate system concerns in multiple aspects.
+A driver can _play_ multiple aspects with parameters and capture the results after execution of each aspect.

 **execution**
 Aspects can not be executed in parallel but sequential.
 We consider that aspects are depending on each other to be executed in order like a process.
 If one aspect fail to execute the application should analyze the error and continue or terminate the driver execution.